 Don't be disappointed though, rehab after surgery is a great way to start introducing a regular work out routine into your schedule, whatever that looks like for you.

 You might need to modify your fitness routine after an operation, but this does not mean you can’t exercise at all.
 For example, imagine you’ve had surgery on your knee.
-You might need to avoid high impact exercise that involves running and jumping for some time, but it might be safe to go swimming much sooner.
+You might need to avoid high-impact exercises that involve running and jumping for some time, but it might be safe to do a less intensive exercise, like swimming, much sooner.

 Don’t expect to jump back into exercising at the same intensity as you did before your surgery.
 You’ll need to walk before you can run, as the saying goes.

 Even if you were regularly running several miles before your operation, start out with a light jog or even a brisk walk.
 This will keep your muscles healthy and prevent your overall fitness from dropping too much, without compromising your recovery process.

 Most importantly, you should listen to your body when you restart your exercise routine.
 Always stop your workout at the first sign of pain or discomfort.
 Do not try to power through your workout or be tougher than the pain.
 Chances are that the discomfort exists for a reason, and pushing through it can lead to greater issues.